Ddhoni/Ddhoni/README.md

 ### Degrees & Achievements:
 - 🎓 **Bachelor's of Science Candidate in Data Science** at Institut Teknologi Sumatera (GPA: 3.63/4.00).
 - 🚀 **Machine Learning Distinction Graduate** from Bangkit Academy, (GPA: 3.74/4.00).
-- 🎓 Algoritma Data Science School Grads
+- 🎓 **Algoritma Data Science School Grads**
+-

 ## Fun Facts
 - 🌟 Achieved scholarships for study at Algoritma Data Science School
+- 🌟 Achieved scholarships by UdaCity for study at AI Programming with Python Nanodegree

 ## Let's Connect!
 Feel free to reach out if you're up for a tech chat, want to collaborate, or just need a good laugh! 🚀✨